yakir12/Associations.jl/README.md

 ### File hierarchy
 To tag the POIs, the user must supply the program with a list of possible POI-tags.
 This list should include all the possible names of the POIs.
 Similarly, the program must have a list of all the possible metadata for the experimental runs.
 This is achieved with two necessary `csv` files: `poi.csv` and `run.csv`.

 The program will process all the video files within a given folder.
-While the organization of the video files within this folder doesn't matter at all (e.g. video files can be spread across nested folders), **the video folder *must* contain another folder called `metadata`.
+While the organization of the video files within this folder doesn't matter at all (e.g. video files can be spread across nested folders), **the videos folder *must* contain another folder called `metadata`.
 This `metadata` folder *must* contain the `poi.csv` and `run.csv` files:**

 ```
-videos
+videos_folder
 │   some_file
 │   some_video_file
 │   ...